Skip to content

 Access from: Processes → Workflows

-Audits the title quality of every active product (seller and vendor) on the configured connection and marketplace.
-The title carries the most weight in A9 indexation and is the first element a buyer sees — issues detected here directly impact sessions, CTR and conversion.
+Audits the headline of every active product (seller and vendor) on the configured connection and marketplace: the title and the Item Highlights (title_differentiation).
+The title carries the most weight in A9 indexation and is the first element a buyer sees.
+The highlights are part of the same headline — they only display when the title is under 75 characters and must not repeat it — so they are audited together.

 Rewrite titles with AI